laravel-notification-channels/telegram/README.md

 }
 ```

+[!NOTE]
-_Note: This method will not work if an outgoing webhook is set up._
+> This method will not work if an outgoing webhook is set up.

 For a complete list of available parameters for the `options`, see [Telegram Bot API docs][link-telegram-docs-getupdates].